Tawnygoody/Tarmachan/README.md

 #### Typography

 - I have used Cantata One as the logo font which has been used throughout the whole site.
 This was dictated when deciding what font to use on the products themselves.
-I wanted a font which was bold yet readable and looked uniform when it's formatted to be uppercase.
+I wanted a font that was bold yet readable and looked uniform when it's formatted to be uppercase.
 The same font has therefore been used for headings, subheadings and some buttons.

 ![Cantata One](documentation/typography/cantata.png)